 The Office of the Registrar determines which transferred credits apply to the General Education Curriculum at the time of your official transcript evaluation.
 Individual department chairpersons determine if transferred courses meet major requirements.

-- First Year Writing - One course from an approved list that includes a substantial amount of writing (may be satisfied by the First Year Studies course); waived if your transfer credits equal or exceed seven Lake Forest College credits (26 semester hours)
+- First Year Writing - One composition course or two writing intensive courses approved by the Director of Writing Programs (documentation of writing assignments may be required); may be waived if your transfer credits equal or exceed 7 Lake Forest College credits (27 semester hours)

 - Humanities - Two courses from an approved list; must be from two different departments